 The initial EmpathyWorks prototype was written in Java and modeled the emotional state of a single individual.
 The meta-model was populated by a model specified by English-like domain-specific language (DSL) and an XML-based DSL.
 The product was designed to run standalone in a device.

-A second prototype is nearly complete, and is designed to model the interactions of billions of individuals through their relationships.
+A second prototype is under construction, and is intended to model the interactions of billions of individuals through their relationships.
 The product is designed for large-scale, cloud-based environments.
-The Scala programming language was used, as well as the Akka, Akka Streams and Akka HTTP libraries.
-Kafka is used for connectivity.
+The Scala programming language is used.
 The two earlier DSLs were replaced by a JSON-based DSL that could be hot-swapped without loss of data.
 This allows a closed-loop system, whereby the model is continuously tuned while in production without halting the system.